 Guaranteed Free. $0 Fed. $0 State. $0 to File

 Navigating Around Turbotax

-Like mentioned before, Turbotax is quite user-friendly.
+Like mentioned before, Turbotax is quite user-friendly if you're tackling your tax return.
 Here’s what you can expect once you log into your account.

 Once you’re inside your Turbotax account, you’ll see how user-friendly it is — it’s meant to help you find everything you need within a matter of seconds.